TF-Panda/.github/profile/README.md

 # Team Fortress 2 : Panda3D

-Welcome to the GitHub organization for Team Fortress 2 : Panda3D, an open-source recreation of Team Fortress 2 in the Panda3D game engine.
+Welcome to the Team Fortress 2 : Panda3D organization page.
+Team Fortress 2 : Panda3D is an open-source recreation of Team Fortress 2, built using a modified version of the Panda3D game engine.
+This organization hosts the code and assets for the game.
+The engine code is hosted separately [here](https://github.com/toontownretro).

-The fork of Panda3D that the game is built on is available [here](https://github.com/toontownretro).